Mussabaheen/gogenswagger/README.md

 # gogenswagger

+gogenswagger generates signature for the test cases using the swagger JSON file.

 ## WIP

 currently, work is done to integrate other langauges and improve the test coverage for the project.

 ## Usage

-gogenswagger generates test cases on the basis of swagger json

-### Running the code

 ```bash
 make build